Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### Sending an SMS and triggering the alarm if motion is detected

+The security system has to be able to notify the homeowner by sending an SMS if a home intrusion occurs.
+Based on the planning chapter, the system must also be able to trigger an alarm if a motion is detected while the owner is not home.
+The current subchapter is focused on the both issues mentioned above.

 #### Implementation of a panic button

 #### Connecting a camera to the system to capture a video clip of an intrusion